Ore-type condition for antidirected Hamilton cycles in oriented graphs: Introduction

 For oriented graphs, Kelly, K{\"u}hn and Osthus \cite{kellyCPC17} proved that for every $\varepsilon >0$, there exists an integer $n_0$ such that every oriented graph on $n\geqslant n_0$ vertices with $\sigma_{+-}(G)\geqslant(3/4+\varepsilon )n$ contains a directed Hamilton cycle.
 Very recently, Chang et al. \cite{changarXiv2025} gave the exact Ore-type degree threshold for a directed Hamilton cycle in oriented graphs.

-\begin{theorem}\cite{changarXiv2025} There exists an integer $n_0$ such that every oriented graph $G$ on $n\geqslant n_0$ vertices with $\sigma_{+-}(G)\geqslant(3n-3)/4$ contains a directed Hamilton cycle. \end{theorem}
+\begin{theorem}[\cite{changarXiv2025}] There exists an integer $n_0$ such that every oriented graph $G$ on $n\geqslant n_0$ vertices with $\sigma_{+-}(G)\geqslant(3n-3)/4$ contains a directed Hamilton cycle. \end{theorem}

-Rather than focusing solely on directed Hamilton cycles, one may also ask whether a digraph or an oriented graph contains some orientation of a Hamilton cycle under certain degree conditions.
-In this direction, Debiasio et al. \cite{debiasioSJDM29} completely determined the exact semidegree threshold for every possible orientation of a Hamilton cycle in digraphs.
-They showed that every large digraph $G$ with $\delta^0(G)\geqslant n/2$ contains every orientation of a Hamilton cycle, except, possibly, the antidirected one.
-Recently, Wang, Wang and Zhang \cite{wangarxiv2025} extended this result to oriented graphs.
-They showed that the minimum semidegree threshold for oriented graphs to contain all possible orientations of a Hamilton cycle is $\delta^0(G)\geqslant (3n-1)/8$.
+Instead of insisting on a consistently directed Hamilton cycle, one may ask whether a digraph contains some orientation of a Hamilton cycle under suitable degree conditions.
+H{\"a}ggkvist and Thomason \cite{haggkvist1995oriented} proved that every sufficiently large $n$-vertex digraph $G$ with $\delta^0(G) > n/2 + n^{5/6}$ contains every orientation of a Hamilton cycle.
+Twenty years later, Debiasio et al. \cite{debiasioSJDM29} completely determined the semidegree threshold for this property in digraphs, showing that every large digraph $G$ with $\delta^0(G)\geqslant n/2$ contains every orientation of a Hamilton cycle, with the possible exception of the antidirected orientation.
+For oriented graphs, Wang, Wang and Zhang \cite{wangarxiv2025} proved that the minimum semidegree threshold for all possible orientations of a Hamilton cycle is $\delta^0(G)\geqslant (3n-1)/8$.
+Very recently, Debiasio and Treglown \cite{debiasioarXiv2025} considered the minimum degree $\delta(G)$ of a digraph, i.e., the minimum number of edges incident to a vertex, and proved that for all \(\eta > 0\), every sufficiently large digraph on $n$ vertices with $\delta(G) > (1 + \eta)n$ contains every orientation of a Hamilton cycle, with a specified exception concerning directed cycles in non-strongly connected digraphs.